You can have the best physique on stage, but if you can’t pose to showcase it? You won’t place.

 Stage Presence: A blend of elegance and confidence, with a focus on modeling grace rather than traditional bodybuilding poses.

-This week’s challenge is all about practicing and perfecting your posing skills.
+This week’s challenge is all about practicing and perfecting your posing skills. #STRIKEAPOSE

 Post on your preferred social media platforms and our Challenge Facebook Group using the hashtags #SYTYCP #PrepChallenge #TeamBombshell #BombshellInc, and tag us for a chance to be featured and WIN the WEEK 4 PRIZE!